-The fifth feature in our list hit the market targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
-Contrary to most Android Emulators for Linux, Shashlik doesn’t require you to install a Virtual Machine in your Linux system to function.
+The fifth feature in our list hit the market, targeting people like you who want to get up and running with their Linux Android emulator as fast as possible.
+Contrary to most Android Emulators for Linux, Shashlik doesn’t require installing a Virtual Machine in your Linux system to function.

 Highlights of Shashlik

-- Instead of running itself inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.
+- Instead of running inside a Virtual Machine, Shashlik integrates the core Android packages into your active Linux session and acts like native software.

-- One thing where Shashlik seriously falls short is the inability to run apps that utilize Google Play Services, so if your app requires a lot of these services we recommend you look forth.
+- One thing where Shashlik seriously falls short is the inability to run apps that utilize Google Play Services, so if your app requires a lot of these services, we recommend you look forth.

-Instead, it utilizes the Chrome browser’s powerful runtime and hitches the emulation compounds into it directly.
-So, no matter what version of Kernel you’re running or what Linux build you’re using, you can run this Android emulator Linux effectively in every system.
+Instead, it utilizes the Chrome browser’s powerful runtime and hitches the emulation compounds directly into it.
+So, no matter what version of Kernel you’re running or what Linux build you’re using, you can effectively run this Android emulator Linux on every system.

-ARChon already supports quite an impressive number of Android games and applications, while support for more mainstream applications are in the process as we speak.
-Just install the ARChon Runtime in your chrome browser and type “chrome://apps” on the address bar and press Enter.
+ARChon already supports quite an impressive number of Android games and applications, while support for more mainstream applications is in the process as we speak.
+Installing the ARChon Runtime in your chrome browser, type “chrome://apps” on the address bar and press Enter.